Dracula: Prince of Darkness: Box office

 In North America, the film earned $364,937 in rentals.
 In France, the film drew 854,197 admissions.

 The film was released with The Plague of the Zombies (1966).
 According to Fox records, the films needed to earn $1,500,000 in rentals to break even and made $2,345,000, meaning that it made a profit.

 Critical

-The Monthly Film Bulletin wrote: "Apart from one or two welcome innovations – notably the sort of Instant Vampire recipe by which Dracula is resuscitated, and his final destruction by drowning rather than by the usual procedures – this is the same old hash as before.
-In other words, Christopher Lee plays Dracula with bloodshot eyes, leering eye-teeth and heavy under-lighting; the superstitious peasants mumble fearfully into their beermugs; and the coachman taking the innocent travellers on their way refuses to go any further as soon as he claps eyes on Dracula's pathetically tatty residence.
-The interiors are quite tastefully decorated, but script, direction and acting (except for Philip Latham's sinister butler, and Andrew Keir's forthright Father Sandor) leave much to be desired."
+The Monthly Film Bulletin wrote: "Apart from one or two welcome innovations – notably the sort of Instant Vampire recipe by which Dracula is resuscitated, and his final destruction by drowning rather than by the usual procedures – this is the same old hash as before."

 Variety wrote that the picture "should please the following of this type of film and do all right at the wickets.
 Terence Fisher has directed it with his usual know-how and the screenplay by John Samson is a workmanlike job which provides a useful number of mild thrills and little enough of the misplaced yocks that sometimes creep into this sort of pic."